Search Contextures Sites

 For written instructions for this Excel RANK function tutorial, see the Contextures Blog article: Calculating RANK in Excel

-Break Ties With the Excel RANK Function
+Break Ties With RANK Function

 If ties occur in the rankings, when using the Excel RANK function, use a formula in the adjacent column to break the ties, based on another number, such as how much time each student spent writing the test.